100 Notable alumni of

 -

 Hadia Tajik is a Pakistani-Norwegian jurist, journalist and politician from the Labour Party.
 She served as Minister of Labour and Social Inclusion from 2021 to 2022, where after several tax evasions and misuse of appointed apartments, she resigned from the post.
 She previously served as Minister of Culture from 2012 to 2013.
 She was 29 years of age at the time and became the youngest minister to serve in the Norwegian government.
 She is the first Cabinet member that is a Muslim.
-Tajik has served as a Member of Parliament representing Rogaland since 2017, and Oslo from 2009 to 2017.
+Tajik served as a Member of Parliament representing Rogaland from 2017 to 2025, and Oslo from 2009 to 2017.
 She was also the party's deputy leader from 2015 until 2022.

 -